 Then the fin slapped down on the water and made a load snapping sound.
 Our guide explained that no one knows the purpose of the fin slap.

-Maui Whale Watching Video
+Ultimate Whale Watch Video

 Click on the PLAY button in the image below to view the video.